hotosm/docs/docs/ai-guide/ai-assisted-coding-guide.md

 - **Domain-specific logic:** AI often fails on edge cases unique to your domain. _(Example from geospatial: AI routinely mishandles anti-meridian polygon wrapping because it does not understand spherical geometry unless explicitly guided.)_
 - **Choosing dependencies:** LLMs frequently generate custom implementations instead of using well-tested libraries.
 Always check: does a maintained library already solve this?
 If yes, use it.
 - **Anything involving beneficiary or sensitive data:** Never paste personal data, donor information, or internal strategy into AI tools.
+  HOT staff can refer to the [internal AI Policy](https://docs.google.com/document/d/13bGovnFVOouF7iRv0CVxSYjP3ky048KQYkrdg4mIcHU) for more details.

 ## What AI Must Not Be Used For